oVirt/ovirt-site/source/uncategorized/developers-all-in-one.html.md

 *   add new host:

-with local IP (127.0.0.1) and check that the host status is: up.
+with local IP (127.0.0.1) and check that the host status is: Up.

 Congratulations, you're good to go!